Pat Jennings: International career

-Despite retiring from club football in 1985, Jennings played his final international game at the 1986 World Cup, on his 41st birthday, making him at the time the World Cup's oldest-ever participant.
+Despite retiring from club football in 1985, Jennings played his final international game at the 1986 FIFA World Cup on his 41st birthday, making him the World Cup's oldest-ever participant until Roger Milla broke his record at 42 in 1994, who also had his record broken by Faryd Mondragón at 43 years in 2014 and Essam El Hadary at 45 years in 2018, the latter two goalkeepers, like Jennings.
 The match was Northern Ireland's final group game, a 3–0 defeat against Brazil.
 In total, Jennings participated in the qualifying stages of six World Cups between 1966 and 1986.

 Retirement

 Following his retirement Jennings has worked as a goalkeeping coach.
 He has worked at Tottenham in this capacity since 1993.
 In 2003 Jennings was inducted into the English Football Hall of Fame in recognition of the skills he demonstrated in the English league.
 His son, also named Pat, is also a goalkeeper, having played for League of Ireland clubs University College Dublin, Derry City, Shamrock Rovers and NIFL Premiership club Glenavon.

 Jennings and his family have lived for many years in Broxbourne, Hertfordshire, where his son attended The Broxbourne School along with the sons of fellow Spurs players Chris Hughton, Osvaldo Ardiles and Ray Clemence.
 He is still associated with Spurs and hosts Corporate Hospitality fans in the Pat Jennings Lounges at White Hart Lane and Windsor Park, Belfast.